 - (a) A firm should establish, maintain and enforce a set of written policies and control procedures to eliminate, avoid or manage actual and potential analyst conflicts of interest.
-These policies and procedures should be appropriately formulated having regard to the firm's particular structure and business model and the experience and investment profile of its clients. - (b) A firm should establish, maintain and enforce a set of written policies and control procedures to ensure that analysts responsible for preparing a research report on a new listing applicant are not provided by the firm with any material information, including of forward looking information (whether qualitative or quantitative) concerning the new listing applicant that is not: - (i) reasonably expected to be included in the prospectus; or
+These policies and procedures should be appropriately formulated having regard to the firm's particular structure and business model and the experience and investment profile of its clients. - (b) A firm should establish, maintain and enforce a set of written policies and control procedures to ensure that analysts responsible for preparing a research report on a new listing applicant are not provided by the firm with any material information, including or forward looking information (whether qualitative or quantitative) concerning the new listing applicant that is not: